RELOAD YOUR SKI3 RFID CARD

 choose your mountain:

-Online reloads are now available!
-Start by choosing your mountain below to reload lift tickets onto your SKI3 Card.
-Remember you’ll need your SKI3 Card when you go to reload so you can type in the WTP# located on the back of your card.
+Start by choosing your mountain below to reload your SKI3 Card.
+Remember you’ll need your SKI3 Card when you go to reload so you can type in the WTP Number located on the back of your card.

-Gore, Belleayre, and Whiteface are excited to now offer RFID ticketing and lift access!
-Keep your season pass or ticket tucked away in your jacket while you enjoy hassle-free and more efficient lift rides.
-Reload your RFID media online and use it season after season.
+Gore, Belleayre, and Whiteface are excited to offer RFID ticketing and lift access again for the upcoming winter season!
+Keep your RFID-enabled SKI3 Card tucked away in your jacket while you enjoy hassle-free and more efficient lift rides.
+Reload your SKI3 Card online to use it season after season.

 HOW TO USE YOUR SKI3 RFID CARD